Sajjanar at the helm: Two encounters and both involved crimes against women

 Hyderabad rape and murder: Accused tried to snatch weapon before encounter, sources

 The accused were Mohammed, 26, Jollu Shiva, Jollu Naveen, and Chintakunta Chennakeshavulu, all 20.
-All of them were lodged in the high security Cherlapally prison.
+All of them were lodged in the high-security Cherlapally prison.

 The reconstruction of a crime scene is a normal process as mandated in the Code of Criminal Procedure.